egoist/bili/docs/api.md

 })
 ```

-### name
+### filename

 Type: `string`

 The filename of bundled files, the default value is package name in `package.json`.
-If no package.json was found, fallback to `index`.
+If no package.json was found, then fallbacks to `index`.

 ### format